Reading Time: 3 minutes

 There are only two places in the world that make me mourn inappropriately and twitch theatrically over their foods.
-First: Piedmont with her purist foodies who strive to conserve the most authentic expressions of her regional cuisine.
-Second: San Sebastián and her prideful nonchalance in everyday fine-food affair.
-As the title suggests, we are on the topic of San Sebastián’s pintxo today and the only description I can offer in reference to it is a series of salacious grunts and moans.
+First: Piedmont with its purist foodies who strive to conserve the most authentic expressions of the regional cuisine.
+Second: San Sebastián and its prideful nonchalance in the everyday fine-food affair.
+As the title suggests, we are on the topic of San Sebastián’s pintxo today and the only description I can offer is a series of salacious grunts and moans.
 So let’s cut to the chase and go straight to the guide.
-Special thanks to my dear Basque friends Ana Echeveste and Luis Cortés for the recommendations.
-During my one-week stay in San Sebastián, I managed to stuff 90% of their recommendations into my gut and here are my top 10 delights-for-the-senses.
+Special thanks to my dear Basque friends, Ana Echeveste and Luis Cortés, for the recommendations.
+During my one-week stay in San Sebastián, I managed to stuff 90% of their recommendations into my gut and here are my top 10 delights for the senses.

-Home to fewer than 190,000 people, San Sebastian is a coastal city in the Basque Country of Spain.
-The city has the highest number of Michelin-starred restaurants per capita in the world.
-But the charm of San Sebastian doesn’t stop at the tyre branded reputation; said food critic Nina Caplan, “Many cities can provide you with a fantastic Michelin-starred meal, but to be able to walk into almost any eaterie, order three dishes and be confident they’ll all be fantastic, is very rare.”
+Home to fewer than 190,000 people, San Sebastián is a coastal city in the Basque Country of Spain.
+The city has the highest second number of Michelin-starred restaurants per capita in the world (after Kyoto, Japan, and ahead of cities like Paris and Lyon).
+But the charm of San Sebastián doesn’t stop at the tire-branded reputation; said food critic Nina Caplan, “Many cities can provide you with a fantastic Michelin-starred meal, but to be able to walk into almost any eaterie, order three dishes and be confident they’ll all be fantastic, is very rare.”
 Culturally, eating is viewed as a social sport.
-As my friend Luis said, “I don’t go to a restaurant to eat, I go there to have a good time with my friends over food and drinks.”
+As my friend Luis Cortés said, “I don’t go to a restaurant to eat, I go there to have a good time with my friends over food and drinks.”

 A pintxo–the Basque style of tapas–is an unassuming small bite served at bars in the hours between lunch and dinner.
-It is customary to order just one pintxo and one drink at each bar and then move on to the next joint.
-The grazing is appropriate also because each bar is typically known to have two or three signature dishes and you might be disappointed venturing beyond that perimeter.
-The point is to make a night out of pintxo-hopping and a participant of the pintxo-hopping sport should feel satiated and decently tipsy by the end of the night.
+It is customary to order just one pintxo and one drink at each bar and then move on to the next stop.
+The grazing is appropriate because each bar is typically known to have two or three signature dishes, and you might be disappointed if you venture beyond that perimeter.
+The point is to make a night out of pintxo-hopping and a participant of the pintxo-hopping sport should feel satiated and decently tipsy by the end of the evening.

-All the dishes below are served pintxo style and priced between €2 to €4.
+All the dishes below are served pintxo style and priced between €2 and €4.
 In terms of portion, you should be full by the fourth to sixth order.
-So go with a friend, or in a group, to try all of the recommendations.
+So go with a friend or in a group in order to check off all the recommendations below.